 - Photographs shall remain the copyright of the ORP but may be used by the Festival for publicity purposes – on the web site, through social media and for the press.

-- Photographs may only be retained by the Festival’s Publicity and Marketing Officer and the web site manager (for up to one year) and in the Festival archive by the Festival Organiser (indefinitely).
+- Photographs may only be retained by the Festival’s Publicity and Marketing Officer (for up to one year) and on the Festival website for the Festival archive by the website manager (indefinitely).

 - The ORP shall be made aware of the Festival’s Photography and Filming policy, and shall be kept informed of any changes to the policy.